syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 ## Visibility of ribbon items between normal and simplified layouts

-The Ribbon items can be set common between different layouts or can be made visible only in a particular layout using the `DisplayOptions` property.
+The Ribbon items can be set commonly between different layouts or can be made visible only in a particular layout using the `DisplayOptions` property.
 By default, items will be displayed in both normal and simplified layout.
 The DisplayMode is of flag enumeration type that contains the following values.

 * Normal - The item will be displayed only in the normal layout.
 * Simplified - The item will be displayed only in the simplified layout.